aseprite/docs/color.md

 ## RGB

 RGB, or RGBA, stands for Red-Green-Blue-Alpha.
 Each image pixel contains these four components.
-It means that a pixel is completelly indepedent from others.
+It means that a pixel is completely indepedent from others.

 The alpha component specifies how much opaque the color is: